Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Laboratory
 Password is root hash, starting with $6$AMv and ending with Io4t1

-### Reel2
-Password is jea test account's password, beginning with Ab ending with #1

 ### ScriptKiddie
 Password is root hash, starting with $6$RO4wVQ and ending with /2gPJE77Bl